jizhang/jizhang.github.com/source/_drafts/restful-api-authentication-with-spring-security.md

 ## User login in Controller methods

-Form Servlet 3+, `HttpServletRequest` adds `login`/`logout` methods to help authenticate user credential programmatically, and Spring Security [integrates with this function][8].
+From Servlet 3+, `HttpServletRequest` adds `login`/`logout` methods to help authenticate user credential programmatically, and Spring Security [integrates with this function][8].
 So in our `/api/login` handler, we simply invoke this method:

 ```java
 @PostMapping("/login")